 - The budget needs to include all financial and in-kind contributions (including the grant you are requesting) and key expenditure items related to the project.

-- Financial co-contributions are not mandatory, but are encouraged, and will be a consideration in assessing whether the project represents value for money.
+- Generally, financial co-contributions are not mandatory unless you are seeking funding for a dividing fence that adjoins private property.
+Financial co-contributions to projects are encouraged and will be considered when assessing whether the project represents value for money.